brambrulant/pinscreen/README.md

 # pinscreen
-Processing sketch that works like a pinscreen
+Processing sketch that displays an image as a pinscreen